dominicgrande/tradeback/README.md

 - [x] Profile card list click -> card detail
 - [x] Profile trade list click -> card detail
 - [x] Add "Tradeback" title to navbar when not on homepage
+- [x] Click on homepage trending tags to search by that tag